 Note – The duration is set in minutes, so a 5-hour job would show as 300 minutes for example.

 - Duration will be divided by the number of resources allocated – This is to be used in the event that the job duration can be divided if more resources are allocated to the job.
-For example, if a job was to paint a room, one resource could finish the job in 3 hours, but 2 resources could do in in 1.5 hours, and three resources could complete in 1 hour.
+For example, if a job was to paint a room, one resource could complete the job in 3 hours, 2 resources, in 1.5 hours and 3 resources, in 1 hour.

-- Default Worksheets – You can automatically load worksheets assigned to the job type, for example, a service job type may require a ‘Risk Assessment’, ‘Survey’ ‘Works Form’ and ‘Post Works Completion Document’.
-By selecting them as default will ensure that each time a Service is created, these worksheets are assigned to the job.
-As with the job duration, the worksheets can be amended on a case by case basis, and changes made here will only affect jobs created after the changes have been saved.
+- Default Worksheets – This allows you to automatically load specific worksheets whenever this job type is selected.
+For example, a service job type may require a ‘Risk Assessment’, ‘Survey’ ‘Works Form’ and ‘Post Work Completion Document’.
+By selecting them as default, you will ensure that each time a Service is created, these worksheets are assigned to the job.
+As with the job duration, the worksheets can be amended on a case by case basis and changes made here will only affect jobs created after the changes have been saved.

-- Tick boxes – “Worksheets need to be completed in order” will ensure that worksheets are completed in the order they appear here (i.e alphanumeric).
-This would be to ensure that certain information is captured in a specific order.
-If you wish for your worksheets to appear in a different order, simply rename them with the prefix ‘01’, ‘02’ etc.
+- Tick boxes – “Worksheets need to be completed in order” will ensure that worksheets are completed in the order that you set here, ensuring that information is captured in a specific order.
+If you wish your worksheets to appear in an order other than alphanumeric, simply rename them with the prefix ‘01’, ‘02’ etc.

-“First worksheet appears as soon as the job is started” will ensure that as soon as you have started job, the worksheet opens and requires filling out on the device.
+“First worksheet appears as soon as the job is started” will ensure that as soon as you have started the job, the worksheet opens and requires filling out on the device.
 This is useful, for example, if there are site-specific files that your resource needs to read upon arrival.

-“Negative job result removes mandatory function for worksheet questions” – If a negative response in entered, such as “Unable to access site”, this will remove the requirement to fill out worksheets, as they may not be needed.
+“Negative job result removes mandatory function for worksheet questions” – If a negative response is entered, such as “Unable to access site”, this will remove the requirement to fill out worksheets, as they cannot be completed.

 - Default Job Category – This is the Job Category as described in the previous section.
 This job will be grouped into its chosen category.

-- Positive Result – These will result with a green Thumbs Up symbol appearing against the job.
-This is typically labelled as “Completed” or “Finished” and are results which are chosen for a job being completed successfully.
+- Positive Result – These will result in a green Thumbs Up symbol appearing against the job.
+This is typically labelled as “Completed” or “Finished” and are results which are chosen for a job being completed successfully

 - Stock Category Concerned – If you are using the Stock Facility, you can assign a specific default stock category which is associated with this Job Type